OtaK/b0xx-viewer-rs/README.md

 `cargo run --features benchmark [--release]`

-Starts the project with the `fake_serial` and `fps` features to assess current rendering performance.
+Starts the project with the `fake_inputs` and `fps` features to assess current rendering performance.

+It currently stands at ~6500 fps (on a Ryzen 9 5950X / RTX3080 system running Windows 10).

 ### Enable Windows console for debugging/development